TECHNIKVERBOT/Clevo-NB50TK1-Hackintosh-OC/README.md

 ### How to improve the Hackintosh experience

-Download [ClevoService](https://github.com/FreeJHack/ClevoService) and place `com.fjhk.ClevoService.agent.plist` in `/Library/LaunchAgents/`
+Download [ClevoService](https://github.com/FreeJHack/ClevoService) and place `com.fjhk.ClevoService.agent.plist` into `/Library/LaunchAgents/` and inject `ClevoService.kext` into `/Library/Extensions`

 ## What doesn't work?